WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 [<img class="aligncenter wp-image-2655 size-large" src="http://theorypc.ca/wp-content/uploads/2018/01/FolderViewA-1600x109.png" alt="" width="1140" height="78" srcset="http://theorypc.ca/wp-content/uploads/2018/01/FolderViewA-1600x109.png 1600w, http://theorypc.ca/wp-content/uploads/2018/01/FolderViewA-300x21.png 300w, http://theorypc.ca/wp-content/uploads/2018/01/FolderViewA-768x53.png 768w" sizes="(max-width: 1140px) 100vw, 1140px" />](http://theorypc.ca/wp-content/uploads/2018/01/FolderViewA.png)

-Some interesting results. Â We are consistently seeing longer login times and application launch times. Â 2/3 of the environments have lower user counts on the unpatched servers with the Citrix load balancing making that determination. Â The one environment that had more users on the mitigation servers are actually our least loaded servers in terms of servers per host and users per server, so it&#8217;s possible that more users would drive into a gap, but as of now it shows that one of our environment can support an equal number of users.
+Some interesting results. Â We are consistently seeing longer login times and application launch times. Â 2/3 of the environments have lower user counts on the unpatched servers with the Citrix load balancing making that determination. Â The one environment that had more users on the mitigation servers are actually our least loaded servers in terms of servers per host and users per server, so it's possible that more users would drive into a gap, but as of now it shows that one of our environment can support an equal number of users.

-Examining this view and the historical data presented I encountered oddities &#8212; namely the CPU utilization seemed to be fairly even more often than not, but the hosts view showed greater separation between the machines with mitigation and without. Â I started to [explore why and believe I may have come across this issue previously](https://theorypc.ca/2015/07/23/citrix-seamless-flags-and-their-impact/).
+Examining this view and the historical data presented I encountered oddities - namely the CPU utilization seemed to be fairly even more often than not, but the hosts view showed greater separation between the machines with mitigation and without. Â I started to [explore why and believe I may have come across this issue previously](https://theorypc.ca/2015/07/23/citrix-seamless-flags-and-their-impact/).

 2008R2-era servers [have less accurate reporting of CPU utilization.](https://www.google.ca/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&cad=rja&uact=8&ved=0CCoQFjACahUKEwiB5ZnruPLGAhUJKogKHQ43CDY&url=http%3A%2F%2Fmedia.ch9.ms%2Fteched%2Fna%2F2011%2Fppt%2FWCL304.pptx&ei=xX2xVcHuPInUoASO7qCwAw&usg=AFQjCNFCNa8W9sfmksOfP5Pr0A39vkzocw&sig2=-eIWfdvo0rBV0M1fktDzsA&bvm=bv.98476267,d.cGU)